hasura/graphql-engine/community/tools/graphql2chartjs/README.md

 }
 ```

-### The convert function
+### The graphql2chartjs function

-The `convert` function i.e. the default export of this library accepts two arguments:
+The `graphql2chartjs` function i.e. the default export of this library accepts two arguments:
 1. **type**: (String) Type of the chart; Eg. `bar`, `line`, `pie`
 2. **graphqlData**: [Object] This should be an object with each field having its value as a list of data points.

-You can directly feed the output of the `convert` function to your ChartJS instance.
+You can directly feed the output of the `graphql2chartjs` function to your ChartJS instance.

 ```js